apache/storm/docs/storm-sql.md

 * Projections
 * User defined function (scalar)

 Aggregations and Join are not supported for now.
 When Storm SQL will support native `Streaming SQL`, these features will be introduced.

+Please be aware that as Storm uses [Apache Calcite](///calcite.apache.org) to parse the supplied SQL, you will likely benefit from skimming the Calcite documentation, in particular the section on [identifiers](https://calcite.apache.org/docs/reference.html#identifiers).

 ## Specifying External Data Sources